FarsanRashid/MOOCStudio/README.md

-This repositiry is to deploy a static site through github gitpage.
-The site will contain certificates and interesting course assignments from my completed MOOCs.
+This repositiry is to deploy a static site through github pages.
+The site will contain certificates of online courses and interesting course assignments.